 For over ten years, Dr. Rucker worked in the Information and Instructional Technology fields at various higher education institutions.
 These capacities included serving as the Senior Instructional Designer (Center for Teaching Excellence at The University of South Carolina), Coordinator of Online Learning (Student Success Center at The University of South Carolina), Instructional Systems Analyst (Georgia Regents University), and Desktop Technician (University of South Carolina).

-Today, Dr. Rucker is a faculty member at Midlands Technical College within the Department of Information Systems Technology.
-In addition, he has taught undergraduate computer networking and programming courses at ITT Technical Institute, Stevens Henager College, and The University of South Carolina, along with graduate educational research/technology courses at George Mason University.
+Today, Dr. Rucker is a faculty member at The University of Maryland Global Campus teaching courses within educational technology, instructional design, and distance education management.
+In addition, he has taught undergraduate computer networking/programming/cyber security courses at The University of South Carolina, The University of Arizona, New England College and Midlands Technology College, along with graduate educational research/technology courses at George Mason University and NC State University.

 Dr. Rucker’s primary research interests are technology adoption among faculty members in higher education and effective course design and delivery.
 He has been using various learning management systems, such as Blackboard, Moodle, Desire2Learn, and Canvas, for over ten years and has provided technical support and training for these systems.
 In addition, he continuously speaks at conferences showing educators the benefits of using a LMS, the best practices within course design, and how to integrate various Web 2.0/3.0 tools into all learning environments.